laura7durieux/Electrophy_Meeting/README.md

 ********  PLAN ********************
 Base Matlab - A
-- Matlab settings (video tutorial done) 0
+- Matlab settings (video tutorial - on seafile) 0
 - Type of variables- storing data  A1
 - Managing the data stored  A2
 - Do Maths  A3